cmayron/Legal-Calculus/README.md

 - Technologists building justice tools
 - AI agents operating inside LCES

 LCES supports human judgment — it does not replace it.
+Assume Ai is no accurate for your issue so you must challenge it

 Run Deep Research on the issue, story, and evidence provided.
 Extract facts, claims, timelines, contradictions, missing pieces, and procedural posture.